-Here are four reasons why customer feedback is important.
+Here are four reasons why customer feedback is important in sales management.

 Gathering Customer feedback gives you an avenue to relate to customers on a personal basis, i.e. connect with them to find out exactly how they’re using your product and what you can do to offer them a richer, more fulfilling experience.